epfl-ada/ada-2021-project-aibohphobia/README.md

 - For geographical trends, we could present a world map indicating the male-female difference for the countries studied.
 We could also add the category where females are most (or least) quoted, or mention rapidly growing categories where females are increasingly gaining floor over the years.
 This would give indications concerning how the media in that country represents the genders.
 - The results could also be presented by category or subject, showing how quotes are distributed amongst genders within a certain subject.
 - To these visualisations, we could add extra statistics on the average length of the quote or age of the speaker.
-- Finally, we could present detailed results on a few known journals (from the "highly respected" set)
+- Finally, we could present detailed results on a few known media (from the "highly respected" set)

 ## Libraries of interest

-- Request: for extracting data
+- Request: Extracting data
-- Pandas: for showing the data in jupyter
+- Pandas: Manipulating data
-- Seaborn/Matplotlib: for graphs
+- Seaborn/Matplotlib: Graphs
-- URL parser: for parsing URLS in the way we need (for eg: media information)
+- URL parser: Parsing URLS
-- Statsmodel: Statistics library for making our analysis
+- Statsmodel: Statistics library
-- Bokeh: interactive plotting for advanced visualization
+- Bokeh: Interactive plotting for advanced visualization
 - Nltk: tokenising words and finding synonyms

 ## Timeline